 I follow a few guidelines for blog articles, but common themes include:

 - Recommended Books, Tools, & Websites,

-- Thoughts on Personal Finance & Small Business
+- Thoughts/Experiments with Personal Finance & Small Business

 - Personal Stories of Failure & Inspiration.

 I started EnginerDog in the summer of 2014 after I noticed the positive impacts that writing had on my ability to communicate and my depth of knowledge.
 I use this blog as a way to practice, experiment, and get feedback on my hobby work.
 I hope to make something truly useful someday. 😛